thibaudcolas/tailwindcss-vanilla-rtl/README.md

 This plugin overrides Tailwind’s core’s utility classes, making it very straightforward to add RTL support.
 Have a look at the [browser support](#browser-support), [design decisions](#design-decisions), and [alternatives](#alternatives) to confirm which is the right fit for your project.

-The plugin is compatible with Tailwind v3.1 and up.
 Install the package, add it to the `plugins`, and disable the `corePlugins` it overrides.

 ```bash
 npm install tailwindcss-vanilla-rtl --save-dev